TTS Skins: Speaker Conversion via ASR

-Since the encoder is taken off-the-shelf, we only train the decoder $D$.
+{\bf Training and the Losses Used.\quad} Since the encoder is taken off-the-shelf, we only train the decoder $D$.
 Let $D(\cdot,v)$ denote the conditioning of the decoder on a speaker that is embedded in a vector $v$.
 During training, we fit the vector $v_j$ of each speaker $j$ and store these in a Look Up Table (LUT).
-During training, $k$ autoencoder paths $j=1,2,\dots,k$ are trained, each of the form $D(E(\cdot),v_j)$.
 The following optimization problem is defined:

-where $\theta_D$ are the parameters of the decoder, $s_j$ are the training samples of speaker $j$, and $\mathcal{L}(o,y)$ is the cross entropy loss, applied to each element of the output $o$ and the corresponding element of the target $y$ separately.
+where $\theta_D$ are the parameters of the decoder, $s_j$ are the training samples of speaker $j$, $k$ is the number of speakers and $\mathcal{L}(o,y)$ is the cross entropy loss, applied to each element of the output $o$ and the corresponding element of the target $y$ separately.
 Note that the decoder $D$ is an autoregressive model that is conditioned on the output of $E$ in the previous frames.
-During training, the autoregressive model is fed the target output $s^j$ from the previous time-step, instead of the generated output, a practice known as ``teaching forcing''.
+During training we use ``teacher forcing'', the autoregressive model is fed the target output $s^j$ from the previous time-step, instead of the generated output.

-Once the network is trained, given a new voice sample $s$ to convert (existing or a new speaker), we apply the autoencoder pathway of speaker $j$, in order to obtain a conversion to this voice: $D(E(s),v_j)$.
+Once the network is trained, we can convert a new voice sample $s$ (of an existing or a new speaker) to an existing speaker $j$.
+This is done by applying the autoencoder pathway of speaker $j$, in order to obtain a conversion to this voice: $D(E(s),v_j)$.

-Following Chen et al~\cite{chen2018sample}, we present a variant of our method, which adds the fundamental frequency values $F0$ as additional conditioning to the network.
-This enables the model to preserve more of the original prosody of the original voice sample $s$.
+Following Chen et al.~\cite{chen2018sample}, we present a variant of our method, which adds the fundamental frequency values $F0$ as additional conditioning to the network. { $F0$ values were extracted at 5 ms steps using WORLD~\cite{morise2016world} vocoder.
+In the unvoiced regions, the values were set to a constant value across all speakers.} This enables the model to better preserve the prosody of the original voice sample $s$.
 Following this variant, the optimization problem is now defined as:

 where $F0(s^j)$ is the fundamental frequency series extracted from input voice sample $s$.
 Similarly, voice conversion for speaker $j$ is obtained via $D(E(s), F0(s),v_j)$.